pritamleo841/namaste-react/README.md

 1. Inception
 2. Igniting our App
 3. Laying the foundation
-4. Talk is cheap, show me the code - inprogress
+4. Talk is cheap, show me the code

 # Parcel
 - Dev build